akb825/ModularShaderLanguage/README.md

 # Language and compilation overview

-The core of the language is GLSL with the following changes:
+The core of the language is GLSL 450 for Vulkan with the following changes:

-* Uses a C preprocessor to allow for macros and \#includes.
+* Uses a C preprocessor to allow for advanced macros and \#includes.
 * Allows tagging of elements to only be included for specific pipeline stages of the shader.
 * Allows the removal of uniform blocks to use the same source on targets that don't support them.
 * Declaration of the full pipeline used with the entry points used at each stage.
 Multiple pipelines can be declared in the same shader. (e.g. different rendering techniques or passes)

 Not all language features will be available on all targets.
-The targets will pre-define macros to dtermine their capabilities, allowing for conditional compiling can be used to switch between implementations when differences arise.
+The targets will pre-define macros to determine their capabilities, allowing for conditional compiling can be used to switch between implementations when differences arise.

 After the initial processing is done on the shader to transform it into standard GLSL, it gets passed into [glslang](https://github.com/KhronosGroup/glslang) to convert it to SPIR-V. From there, [SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross) is used to convert from SPIR-V to other targets, including various flavors of GLSL (including ES) and Metal.
 (HLSL support will hopefully come later)